needle-mirror/com.unity.xr.legacyinputhelpers/Documentation~/index.md

 Camera offset is used to raise the entire tracking space when the tracking space is in Device Tracking Origin mode.
 This mode tracks the origin of the tracking space as a historical position of the tracked device, and is typically found in mobile AR, integrated VR, stationary VR, and wearable AR devices.
 It does not account for user height, which is why you need to lift the tracking volume to simulate user height.

-The Floor Tracking Origin mode tracks the origin of teh tracking space as the logical "floor" of the playspace.
+The Floor Tracking Origin mode tracks the origin of teh tracking space as the logical "floor" of the play space.
 The tracking data provided in this mode implicitly contains the height of the device off the "floor".
 In this mode, you don't need to lift the tracking volume to have the camera placed correctly.

 All tracked devices (head, hands, cameras, trackers, etc.) reported by the same device should be children of the Camera Offset game object of the same XR Rig.
 This lets you move the user, or all tracked devices that represent the user, by translating or rotating the XR Rig GameObject.

 The actual location of objects within tracking space is unlikely to be at the origin of the tracking space.
 Teleporting the user requires some calculations to correctly orient the XR Rig in Unity world space so that the resulting HMD or camera position in Unity world space matches the intended result.
 The XR Interaction Toolkit package provides functionality which performs these calculations for you.

 If your Scene requires scale, it should only be applied to the XR Rig GameObject, only uniformly across all axes.

 All GameObjects that represent tracked devices must have some mechanism for updating their transform with their applicable device position and rotation.
 The Tracked Pose Driver covers this update.
 For HMDs, as a best practice, use the default settings.